 In any regard, spatterdock is among the most common aquatic plants in Florida.
 It's found in most of the 67 counties, with the notable South Florida exceptions of Collier and Monroe.
 It has sort of a tropical look to it, but it's actually found over most of the eastern and central United States and even into Canada.
 It's rare enough in Connecticut and Maine that those states — which call it yellow pond lily — consider it "of concern."

-In fact, many unfamiliar with spatterdock will call it a waterlily, but it’s not.
+In fact, many unfamiliar with spatterdock will call it a waterlily, but even though it's in the same botanical family with waterlilies, it’s not.
 Waterlilies have flowers that fully open, while spatterdock produces yellow flowers that look perpetually half-open, at best.
 They are open, but they just don't look it.
 It has large heart-shaped leaves and a huge root system that moors the plants to the bottom.
 The flowers can have stems as long as six feet; they attract pollinating insects, while ducks and other water birds will eat the seeds.
 As seen in the photos below, this aquatic plant provides cover for a host of animals, including fish, frogs and young alligators.

 It's a host plant for two types of moths — the yellow waterlily borer, shown below, and the waterlily moth.
 It's hard to say for sure but we believe the female red-winged blackbird shown below is dining on a yellow waterlily borer.